-1.2 National legal frameworks
+1.4 National legal frameworks

 National legal and policy frameworks provide for limited but varying access to public services for irregular migrants across Europe.
 Greater access is sometimes permitted for children.
-In 2011, an

-EU Fundamental Rights Agency (FRA) study reported entitlements to a range of services, including shelter and social assistance.10 A later mapping of entitlements to healthcare and education across the EU28 (2015) showed that all EU governments allow access to emergency health care; that ten countries provide some access to primary and secondary care; and that eight countries permit healthcare for children to the same level as for nationals.
-As regards education for children of school age, a small minority of states grant no entitlement.
-In ten countries the entitlement is explicit in law, and in thirteen it is implicit in a universal entitlement from which these children are not excluded.11 There are instances of national rules being reformed to allow greater access (as in relation to healthcare and education in Sweden in 2013), but also instances of tighter restrictions (as in relation to rented accommodation in the UK in 2014).
+In 2011, an EU Fundamental Rights Agency (FRA) study reported entitlements to a range of services, including shelter and social assistance.31 A later mapping of entitlements to healthcare and education across the EU28 (2015) showed that all EU governments allow access to emergency health care; that ten countries provide some access to primary and secondary care; and that eight countries permit healthcare for children to the same level as for nationals.
+As regards education for children of school age, some states' laws require all children to attend, but require a residence permit to do so (thus excluding undocumented children in practice).
+In ten countries the entitlement is explicit in law, and in thirteen it is implicit in a universal entitlement from which these children are not excluded.32 There are instances of national rules being reformed to allow greater access (as in relation to healthcare and education in Sweden in 2013), but also instances of tightening restrictions (as in relation to rented accommodation in the UK in 2014).

 The provision in national laws for a level of access to services acknowledges that people with irregular status should not be excluded from all welfare provision.
-Access has been provided in part because exclusion can conflict with national policy priorities such as protection of public health (as in provision of access to treatment for HIV AIDS, permitted in 10 countries) and in measures to enable victims of domestic violence to approach the police without fear of deportation.12
+Access has been provided in part because exclusion can conflict with national policy priorities such as protection of public health (such as access to treatment for HIV/AIDS) and in measures to enable victims of domestic violence to approach the police without fear of deportation.33 In some European nations, relatively inclusive measures exist for irregular migrants' social protection.
+For example, Finland's constitution guarantees adequate social, health and medical services for everyone in the country